ONLYOFFICE/onlyoffice.github.io/README.md

 ## Repository Structure

-* **sdkjs-plugins/**: This directory contains the stylesheets and CSS files used for plugin customization and styling.
+* [**sdkjs-plugins**](sdkjs-plugins): This directory contains the stylesheets and CSS files used for plugin customization and styling.
 Also it contains the code and resourses of all plugins in store.
-* **store/**: This directory contains the code and resources for the Plugins Manager.
+* [**store**](store): This directory contains the code and resources for the Plugins Manager.
 It includes the necessary scripts and configurations to manage plugins within ONLYOFFICE.

 ## Contributing